-This itinerary takes you through some of the Capital Region's most well known attractions that feature a religious component to them.
+Day 1This faith-based itinerary takes you through some of the Capital Region's most well known attractions that feature a religious component to them.
 You can start the day at George Washington's Mount Vernon where you can walk the grounds of his estate, and explore Washington's religious practices and his pursuit of religious liberty within the United States.
 A visit to Mount Vernon also sheds light on the religious practices of the enslaved community here.

-Next, head into DC and take in one of the most poignant museums in the country - the United States Holocaust Memorial Museum.
+Next, head into the DC area and take in one of the most poignant museums in the country - the United States Holocaust Memorial Museum.
 Located on the western edge of the National Mall, this museum chronicles the Holocaust through historical artifacts, video footage, eyewitness testimonies and various exhibits.
 If you are visiting between March and August passes are required to enter.

 You can then travel two blocks from the National Mall to the newly unveiled Museum of the Bible.
 This astounding museum is being hailed as one of the most technologically advanced and engaging museums in the world.
 With artifacts spanning 3,500 years of history, you'll find yourself in the midst of an immersive experience with the bible as you learn about its ongoing impact on the world.